This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Credit for combined programs

-(151) Cross-institutional study may be available to undergraduate students who have successfully completed a minimum of 40 units of their program and are in good academic standing.
+(159) Cross-institutional study may be available to undergraduate and postgraduate students who have successfully completed a minimum of 40 units of their program and are in good academic standing.

-(154) Other limitations may apply – refer to Faculty approved variations in the Faculty Credit Variances of this Manual.
+(164) Other limitations may apply – refer to Faculty approved variations in the Faculty Credit Variances of this manual.

-(155) The provisions listed in clauses 147 – 151 do not apply to students on study aboard or exchange.
+(165) The provisions listed in clauses 160–161 do not apply to students on study abroad or exchange.
 However, students must apply for and receive permission for credit for exchange or study abroad prior to departure (where possible).

-(157) Domestic Private Registered Training Organisations (RTOs) and private VET Colleges wishing to have credit articulation arrangements with the University of Newcastle will need to lodge an application through the Pathways & Credit Senior Advisor for approval.
+(168) Domestic private Registered Training Organisations (RTOs) and private VET Colleges wishing to have credit articulation arrangements with the University of Newcastle will need to lodge an application through the Pathways & Credit Senior Advisor for approval.

 Relinquishing Credit Transfer